 2017 Colorado Recreational Trails Committee Vacancies Announcement and Application

-If you are interested in serving on the Colorado Recreational Trails Committee, please complete the Committee application and submit it to firstname.lastname@example.org on or before March 23, 2017, by the end of the business day.
-Candidates are also invited to submit a resume with their application as an option.
-Applicants must reside in the Congressional District that they will represent to be considered.
+If you are interested in serving on the Colorado Recreational Trails Committee, please complete the Committee application and submit it to firstname.lastname@example.org on or before close of business, June 2, 2017.
+Candidates are invited to submit a resume with their application as an option.
+To be considered, applicants must reside in Congressional District 6.

 The roles of the Recreational Trails Committee (RTC) are to: